jeseyfried/amaranth-holding-area/_pages/3d-printer-guide.md

 <h2>Tips for Preparing the Print File</h2>
 + Open the Orca Slicer application and import an STL file.
-+ After rotating it and snapping it to the build plate, it should look like what you see in this image.
++ After rotating it and snapping it to the build plate, it should look like what you see in the image below.
 <figure>
     <img src="../assets/images/Orca-slicer1.png"
          alt="A screenshot of Orca Slicer with a model snapped to the build plate." class="img-left" width="700" height="400">